ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

     email: "glenn_deen@comcast.com"

 normative:
+    RFC2119:

 informative:

 --- abstract

-This document examines the operational impacts that network overlays which introduce new policies such as addressing, routing, DNS resolver changes to network connections have on streaming video delivery.
+This document examines the operational impacts that network overlays which introduce new alternative policies such as addressing, routing, DNS resolver changes to network connections have on streaming video delivery.

 --- middle